Lobby Visits For Advocacy: Planning a Virtual Lobby Day

 COVID-19 UPDATE: With a virtual lobby day you can build social media into your efforts to help engage your supporters and volunteers from their homes.
 Even if they are attending a virtual video meeting, they can still help raise awareness about your issue by sharing a tweet, reposting on Facebook, or talking about their personal experience with your issue and including your hashtag.
 Try and think of creative ways to show that there is larger public support for your cause or issue.

-Layer your actions: To help increase your impact for your lobby day you may want to consider layering in some additional efforts to help get noticed by legislators.
+Layer your actions: To help increase your impact for your lobby day you may want to consider layering in some additional efforts by running a public facing campaign to help get noticed by legislators.
 We’ve seen a number of different layers work such as having constituents write letters to the editor or gather volunteers for follow-up events in the legislator’s district, or if the budget allows adding a paid advertising campaign can all work well in conjunction with a lobby visit.

 Follow-up: As we’ve said before, the key to a successful lobby visit is the follow-up.
 Don’t bother putting in all the effort to host a lobby day if you are not going to follow-up and continue to keep the pressure on the legislators.